danielct/BetterTeamsRubrics/README.md

 - Teams won't let you have more than 20 categories in a rubric.
 For us, that means a maximum of 20 questions.
 Maybe they'll fix this later.
 - The way Teams handles decimals is a bit odd, so you may encounter fractional marks (eg. 5.01) if the total number of marks does not divide 100, or for questions that have 3 or 6 marks.
+- If the total number of marks doesn't divide 100 you may get an "error uploading rubric message".
+One workaround is to add a dummy question to bring the total number of marks to a number that divides 100.
 - The teams rubric specification is undocumented and a bit finnicky.
 If you get an "error uploading rubric" message, feel free to contact me.